trypear/pear-landing-page/README.md

-# pear.ai Landing Page
+# PearAI Landing Page

-This is the landing page for pear.ai: the best AI-powered code editor.
-The live site can be found at
+This is the landing page for PearAI: the Open Source AI-powered code editor (https://trypear.ai).

-This product is run by [nang](https://youtube.com/nang88) and [FryingPan](https://youtube.com/FryingPan)
+This product is ran by [Nang](https://youtube.com/nang88) and [Pan](https://youtube.com/FryingPan).

 ## Contributing